devestp/coursly_app/README.md

 - this app is only for mobile phones and is not responsive for bigger screens
 - because of no code duplications in styling there is no style management strategy used in this project
+- i used Getx package for this project

 ## Getting Started
 to run the project follow below steps: